 The Santa Cruz Mid-County Groundwater Agency (MGA) is excited to announce a project to map seawater intrusion in the groundwater aquifers offshore of the Mid-County area.
 In partnership with SkyTEM and Ramboll, the MGA collected and recorded geophysical measurements for scientific research purposes with a low-flying helicopter, using technology originally developed and used in Denmark.

 The results of the survey were discussed at the March 15, 2018 Board meeting.
-That discussion is available in the video below:
+A presentation and Board discussion that followed can be viewed at minutes 4:58 to 49:15 in the recording video.

 The final report from the survey is avaialable below.